|

 the stage, but we didn’t have experience in the studio.
 When we went to

-Columbia Studios in
+Studios in

 New York City

 , the pressure was on.
-We
+We had

-and we’d have to go back and do it all again.
+we’d have to go back and do it all again.
 It got better, but I never

 really felt comfortable playing in the studio, where you’re under the

 microscope.
-Even our live Carnegie Hall album [At
+Even our live Carnegie Hall album [At Carnegie Hall, Vol. 1-4]

-Carnegie Hall, Vol. 1-4] had a studio-like atmosphere; the best
+had a studio-like atmosphere; the best example of us live at the time was

-example of us live at the time was the bootleg of the show in
+the bootleg of the show in

 Japan

 .
-[In
+[In January, Rhino will

-January, Rhino will release Live in
+release Live in

 Japan

-a concert DVD.]
+as a concert

-did bass take a backseat when you began your solo career?
+backseat when you began your solo career?

 There were several reasons, which tie in to why I left